Reekin/Use-Claude-Code-In-Windows-Unity-Project/README.md

 The basic installation steps are: install WSL first, then install CC in WSL (https://docs.anthropic.com/en/docs/claude-code/setup), then open your IDE on Windows with remote connection to WSL and open the Unity project from there.
 I won't go into too much detail about the regular setup and usage steps - check the documentation yourself and ask AI when you encounter problems.

 ## **Issues and Solutions**
+**Important Note**: The only IDE that was found to work relatively stably is VSCode.

 ### 1. `/ide` command reports IDE not found after starting Claude in Cursor WSL terminal
 - Need to first use `find` in WSL to locate the claude-code.vsix file, then install it in PowerShell